-I, of course, represent a change in leadership as far as At-Large has to do, and it would also mean a generational change in terms of [handling], to the next generation, leadership in At-Large.
+It would also mean a generational change in terms of handling to the next generation leadership in At-Large.
 I also bring regional diversity.
-I come from and I live in a developing country, and I think that that gives me the advantage of not only bringing a community-based perspective, solidly grounded in user experience; but also with the knowledge of having suffered the challenges that developing countries have.
+I come from and I live in a developing country.
+I think that that gives me the advantage.

+Of not only bring a community based perspective, solidly grounded in user experience, but also with the knowledge of having suffered the challenges that developed, developing countries have.
 I don't see these challenges from far away.
+I am not someone who has.
-I am not someone who has worked to try to deal with these problems, but I have been someone that has suffered with these problems.
-So, I bring this knowledge and this expertise with me to the Board.

-I bring, also, my ability to build bridges and alliances, which has proven quite useful.
-At least that is demonstrated by my CCWG Co-Chair role.
-I have also an ability to negotiate that is very solid.
-I am also a solid expert lawyer in governance issues, and I have the capacity to make informed, difficult decisions about ICANN in my best capacity, consistent with the views of At-Large.
+To deal with these problems but I have been someone that has suffered with this problem.
+I bring this knowledge and this expertise with me to the board.
+I bring also my ability to build bridges and alliances which has proven quite useful at least that is demonstrated by my CCWG approach role.
+I have also ability to negotiate that is very solid, and I am also solid expert lawyer in governance issues.

-I also bring my leadership skills, which have been demonstrated through my work as Co-Chair of the CCWG, again.
-I believe that something that's really important is my knowledge of the Transition and my closeness to the Internet end users, not only within ICANN but also outside ICANN.
-Thank you.
+I have the capacity to make informed difficult decisions.
+But I can in my best capacity consistent with the views of At-Large, I also bring my leadership skills which have been demonstrated through my work as co-chair of the CCWG, again, and I believe that something really important is of course my knowledge.

+(screaming in the background).

+My closeness to the Internet end users, not only with ICANN but also outside ICANN.

-Thank you, Leon.
-Now I have five questions on the chat, and then I will give you back the floor, Olivier, to ask the other questions, if you don't mind.
+TIJANI BEN JEMAA: Thank you, Leon.
+Now I have five questions on this chat.
+Then I will give you back the floor Olivier, to ask the other questions, if you don't mind.
 Ariel, please read Satish's question, please.

-Thanks very much, Tijani.
-Satish Babu has a question for both candidates.
-"End user interests appear to be represented within the

-ICANN ecosystem, by not only At-Large but also by other constituencies, such as the NCUC.
-What efforts can the Board take to demarcate the role of At-Large from other constituencies?"

-Thank you very much.
-Leon, please go ahead.

-Thank you very much, Tijani.
-Thank you very much, Satish, for your question.
-I think that the Bylaws already demarcate what At-Large needs to do within ICANN, as well as the GNSO, of course.

-I would not have a vision on this issue that tries to isolate both communities from each other.
+- >> ARIEL LIANG: Thank you, Tijani.
+This is Ariel speaking.
+Question to both candidates, on user interest appear to be represented within the ICANN ecosystem and not only at large but also by other constituencies such as NCUC, what efforts can the board take to demarcate the role of At-Large from other constituencies? - >> TIJANI BEN JEMAA: Thank you very much.
+Leon, please go ahead. - >> LEON FELIPE SANCHEZ AMBIA: Thank you very much for your question.
+The bylaws already demarcate what At-Large needs to do within ICANN, as well as the GNSO of course.
+But I would not have a vision on this issue that tries to isolate both communities from each other.

 I would rather have a vision that fosters collaboration across constituencies.

-One of the most rewarding experiences that I have had within ICANN is to work in the Cross-Community Working Group on Enhancing ICANN Accountability.
+One of the most rewarding experiences I have had within ICANN is to work in the cross community working group on accountability.
 I think that this exercise showed us and taught us that coming out of our silos actually produces very good results.

-So, I guess that, rather than having the At-Large community and the non-commercial community stick to only some issues, I would rather foster collaboration between those two communities.
-As I said, I think that we can encourage both communities to work together, and the results, I think, could be very positive.
+So I guess that rather than having the At-Large community and the commercial community to stick to only some issues, I would rather foster collaboration between those two communities.

+As I said, I think that we can encourage both communities to work together, and the results I think could be very positive.

-We can identify common interests, common subjects, and we can build alliances and bridges as opposed to continuing being confrontational and having a conflict that does not serve the Internet end users or ICANN as an organization.
+We can identify common interests, common subjects, and we can build alliances and bridges, as opposed to continue being confrontational and having a conflict that does not serve the Internet end users or ICANN as an organization.

-Therefore, I would try to foster, as I said, collaboration and build alliances and bridges rather than continue the isolation of both groups.
+So therefore, I would try to foster as I said collaboration and build alliance and bridges rather than to continue the isolation of those groups.
 Thank you, Satish.